 Want something to chew on?
 Do not let it be smokeless tobacco.
-Smokeless or spit tobacco comes in two forms: chewing tobacco and snuff—both of which can increase your risk of cancer and serious oral health problems.
+Smokeless or spit tobacco comes in two forms: chewing tobacco and snuff—both of which can increase your risk of cancer and other serious oral health problems.

 Chewing tobacco can be found as leaf tobacco, which is packaged in a pouch, or plug tobacco, which is in a brick form.
 Both are put between the cheek and gum for several hours and produce a continuous nicotine high.
 Snuff, usually sold in cans, is a powdered form of tobacco that is put between the lower lip and gum.
-A very small amount will quickly release nicotine into the bloodstream, producing a quick high.
+A small amount will quickly release nicotine into the bloodstream, producing a quick high.

 Because smokeless tobacco puts more nicotine into the bloodstream than cigarettes, people who chew on a regular basis often find it harder to quit.
 When someone uses smokeless tobacco, the body adjusts to the amount of tobacco needed to produce that high.
 Over time, more tobacco is needed to achieve the same feeling, which can lead to addiction.